gordonpn/personal-slack-bot/README.md

-# Who is home Slack bot
+# Personal Butler Slack bot

 ## Description
 This project started as a Golang cli script to ping internal IP addresses and return me if they are connected.
 I wanted an easier way to run the script without having to ssh into my Raspberry Pi server. so I decided to rewrite it in Python and turn it into a Slack Bot I could ping through the Slack app.